 Non-executive Director and INEDs are selected with the necessary skills and experience to provide a strong independent element on the Board and to exercise independent judgement.
-All Non-executive Director and INEDs are engaged on a term of service of two years and renewable upon expiry.
+All Non-executive Director and INEDs are appointed for non-specific term and are subject to reelection upon retirement by rotation at least once every three years under the Listing Rules and the Company's Bye-laws.
 The Board believes the Non-executive Director and INEDs are well-qualified and competent in advising the Group on business strategies, finance and management issues.
 The INEDs are explicitly identified in all corporate communications, and one of them has significant accounting and financial expertise as provided under Rule 3.10 of the Listing Rules.
 The Board has received from each INED a written annual confirmation of independence.
 All the INEDs meet the independence criteria set out in Rule 3.13 of the Listing Rules.